-Climate Strike: Students In 100 Cities Around The World Skip School Take To The Streets
+Climate Strike: Students In 100 Cities Around The World Skip School, Take To The Streets

 Young people from around the world are skipping school on Friday to protest governmental inaction on climate change, with students in 112 countries taking to the streets to demand that their governments take the looming threat of climate change seriously, according to HuffPost.

-According to organizers, over 1700 locations and counting will play host to groups of young people taking to the streets to call attention to the dire nature of climate change, as well as the tiny window of remaining time for humans to do anything about it before systems begin to collapse irreversibly.
-Especially poignant is the fact that it is youth who are taking the lead on the issue, noting that they are the ones who are going to have to live with the tragic mess that will be left behind long after today’s leaders have passed on.
+According to organizers, over 1,700 locations and counting will play host to groups of young people taking to the streets to call attention to the dire nature of climate change, as well as to the tiny window of remaining time for humans to do anything about it before systems begin to collapse irreversibly.

+“With our futures at stake, we call for radical legislative action to combat climate change and its countless detrimental effects on the American people,” said Alexandria Villasenor, the 13-year-old co-leader of the U.S. event.

 The youth-led movement was sparked by unlikely hero Greta Thunberg, a 16-year-old Swedish student who went on strike from school last year after Sweden experienced its hottest summer on record.
-For weeks on end, Thunberg sat alone outside Sweden’s parliament, holding a sign that read “School strike for climate,” and demanding that politicians enact policies in keeping with the agreements hammered out at the 2015 Paris Climate Accord, an incremental and ultimately non-binding agreement that countries have routinely ignored.
+For weeks on end, Thunberg sat alone outside Sweden’s parliament, holding a sign that read “School strike for climate,” and demanding that politicians enact policies in keeping with the agreements hammered out at the 2015 Paris Climate Accord.
+Some argue that because the Paris Climate Accord is an incremental and ultimately non-binding agreement, it doesn’t go nearly far enough.

 And Thunberg didn’t mince words when it came to laying the blame for climate inaction.